timspencer/pivproxy/README.md

 * (Optional) Set the `PROXY_ALL_USERS` environment variable to `true` if you want the proxy to allow in _all_ users who's certs are verified, instead of just limiting it to the users in `PROXY_USERS`.
+* (Optional) Set the `PROXY_GSA_USERS` environment variable to `true` if you want the proxy to allow in all users who have GSA issued certs instead of just limiting it to the users in `PROXY_USERS`.
+I'm not sure what happens if you set this at the same time as `PROXY_ALL_USERS` because I do not have a PIV card that is not GSA-issued.
+I would just set one or the other but not both.

 If those things are set up, it should run and proxy stuff over.